espinozahector/CIS17B_Rogue_Game/Map/README.md

 # CIS17B_Rogue_Game
 <b>RCC Fall 2016</b>
+* To-Do
+  - Transfer to QT.
+  - Player movement around the map, from room to room.
+  - Create room generator -> doors are important
+  - More efficient level generator
+    - maybe building 3 - 4 rooms at a time
+  - Create "Boss Room" -> just label it for now
 * Progress
   * We have come a long way since Map v1!
 Progress is posted to GitHub.
 Hector and I have just completed Map V5 without comments tho.
    So if you look through it and are confused, don't fret, i'm here to explain!
 So the first thing we built was a Level Builder.